Santhosh-Rayana/SmartInternz-Externship-Movie-information-application/README.md

 Siddhesh<br>

 <br>
-The report document is present in the "Project Report" folder<br>
+The report document is present in the "Project Report - Movie Information System" folder<br>
 The Assignments are present in the "Assignments" folder.<br>
 The demonstration video is uploaded as "Demonstratation video"